mirabelleding/QuantFin-AnalyticX/README.md

 ---

-*Inspired by the Options and Futures elective during my undergraduate studies, back when BSM and GBM functions were still calculated by hand.*
+*Inspired by the Options and Futures elective course during my undergraduate studies, back when BSM and GBM functions were still calculated by hand.*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Geometric Brownian Motion (GBM):**